Luton Town F.C.–Watford F.C. rivalry: The 21st century

 Watford were relegated from the Premier League at the end of the 2021–22 season, resuming the rivalry for the duration of the 2022–23 Championship season.
 The first fixture was played at Vicarage Road on 23 October 2022 in front of a crowd of 19,282.
 It marked the first time supporters of either club had been able to attend the derby in 16 years.
 Watford won the fixture 4–0 which saw goals from Keinan Davis (3'), William Troost-Ekong (45'), João Pedro (57') and Ismaïla Sarr (79').
 Luton's Gabriel Osho performed a late challenge on Ken Sema which saw him get a straight red card (83').
 A police presence kept the rival supporters apart, and no arrests were made.
 The reverse fixture took place at Kenilworth Road on 1 April 2023 and saw a 2–0 Luton win, with goals from Gabe Osho (28') and Allan Campbell (90+1').
 Luton were promoted to the Premier League through the Championship play-offs at the end of the 2022–23 season, placing the rivalry on hold.

 Ahead of Coldplay's headline performance at BBC Radio 1's Big Weekend at Stockwood Park in Luton on 26 May 2024, locals campaigned to change the song "Yellow" (Watford's colour) to "Orange" (Luton's colour).
 In the event, Coldplay performed the original lyrics of "Yellow" but also closed the show with "Orange", a tribute to Luton Town F.C. written by Chris Martin the day before.

 Following Luton Town's relegation from the Premier League, the derby was resumed for the 2024–25 Championship season.
 On 19 October 2024, Luton and Watford met again at Kenilworth Road.
-Luton secured a decisive 3–0 victory over their rivals, with goals from Jordan Clark (11'), Carlton Morris (47'), and a stoppage-time strike by Jacob Brown (90+1').
-This result further bolstered Luton Town’s dominance over Watford at home in recent seasons.
+Luton secured a 3–0 victory over their rivals, with goals from Jordan Clark (11'), Carlton Morris (47'), and a stoppage-time strike by Jacob Brown (90+1').
+In the return game at Vicarage Road in February 2025, Watford won 2-0.
+Honours shared for the season... but the 2024–25 Championship season was to be yet another disastrous one for Luton as they were relegated yet again - becoming only the fourth club in history to be relegated from the top tier of English football to the third tier in successive seasons.
+All of which meant that for the 2025–26 Championship season, with Luton in League One and Watford still in the Championship, the rivalry was once more put on hold... for the time being at least.